Herb of the Year for 2021: Parsley (Petroselinum crispum)

 - Lavender, for tension, anxiety, and sleeplessness

 Go native.
 Where bees are concerned, native is nicer.
-Wild bees are already adapted to the native plants of your area, so if you want to attract more native bees, plant more natives.
+Wild bees are already adapted to the native plants of their area, so if you want to attract more native bees, plant more natives.
 In many parts of the U.S., this will include wildflowers like coreopsis, gaillardia, basketflowers, toadflax, sunflowers, red clover, black-eyed Susans, and monarda.

 Listen to one of Susan’s podcasts about the lore and magic of herbs.
 Each one is fun—and you’ll learn something you didn’t know about your favorite herb!